Volcan4436/altoclef-marvion/README.md

   along the way.
 - Become the terminator: Run away from players while unarmed, gather diamond gear in secret, then return and wreak havoc.
+- Experimental Awareness System

 ## Download
 Check Releases
-### Long Term Release

-### Versions
+## Versions

 This is a **fabric only** mod, currently only available for **Minecraft 1.20.4**.

-To Join Older Versions check out ViaFabric, ViaFabricPlus and MultiConnect
+You can Join Older Versions using these:
+- ViaFabric
+- ViaFabricPlus
+- MultiConnect
+- ViaProxy

 ## Goals for this Fork
 - Survive in the Anarchy Enviroment without any User Input